pretorh/lfs-notes/steps/6-install.md

 Remove static libs, documentation and the `/tools` directory.
 See `scripts/6/cleanup/remove-files.sh`

-Backup the temp system, see `scripts/6/cleanup/backup.sh`.
-Note that this saves 2 archives (root and sources split) to `/tmp`
+Optionally backup the temp system, see `scripts/5/finalize/backup.sh`

 ## deprecated/old notes from pre 10.0 book